 - If someone dies in hospital, how soon after their death will they be collected? - If someone dies at home, how soon after their death will they be collected? - Who will collect and care for the person who has died?
-Are these people sub-contracted by your company or are they your dedicated staff members? - Whereabouts will the person be taken to? - Will they remain there until the day of the cremation, or will they be moved elsewhere at some point? - Will there be any opportunity for family and friends to spend time with the person who has died? - How will the person be looked after?
+Are these people sub-contracted by your company or are they your dedicated staff members?
+Are these people DBS checked? - Whereabouts will the person be taken to?
+Who has access to this area? - What security arrangements do you have in place? - What policies do you have in place to safeguard people who have died who are in your care? - Will the person who has died remain in this place until the day of the cremation, or will they be moved elsewhere at some point? - ♦ How will they be transported?
+And by whom? - Will there be any opportunity for family and friends to spend time with the person who has died? - How will the person be looked after?
 By whom?
-What is usually done when someone is brought into your care? - What kind of coffin will be provided? - ♦ How long will it be before the date of the cremation?
+Are these people DBS checked? - What is usually done when someone is brought into your care?

+- What kind of coffin will be provided? - ♦ How long will it be before the cremation takes place once someone is in your care?